sbrin/ilin.pt/_stuff/fui-editor/index.md

 ---
 layout: post
-title: "The Flipper Zero user interface editor"
+title: "The Flipper Zero user interface editor, design builder"
 date: 2022-12-04 12:13
 categories:
 - General
 tags: [petproject, dev, flipperzero, frontend]
 ---

-The GUI editor/generator for [Flipper Zero](https://flipperzero.one/).
+The GUI editor/design builder for [Flipper Zero](https://flipperzero.one/).

 Draw any graphics and use generated code in your Flipper application!